Electrostatics/apbs-rest/README.md

 ## Overview
 APBS-REST serves as the beginning effort to rebuild the infrastructure powering the [APBS-PDB2PQR](https://github.com/Electrostatics/apbs-pdb2pqr) software suite.
 One of the goals with the redesign is to eliminate the OS-specific idiosyncrasies/inconsistencies one must account for during development.
 While the main software undergoes its own overhaul, the services herein will become a deployment mechanism by which to execute APBS or PDB2PQR.
 Facilitating the development/deployment are the containerization engine [Docker](https://www.docker.com/), the container-orchestration software [Kubernetes](https://kubernetes.io/), and the Kubernetes package manager [Helm](https://helm.sh/).

+Products of this effort include a new user interface alongside [command line tools](https://github.com/Electrostatics/apbs-rest/tree/master/cli) to interact with the service.

 ### What is Docker?
 <!-- From [Docker](https://www.docker.com/get-started): -->
 From [Docker](https://www.docker.com/why-docker):